-My trip to Puerto Rico is in T minus 8 days.
-Can’t wait to go home and see my fam!
-For this reason btw, I have decided to present you an educational photo essay of the Enchanted Island that saw me grow for this week’s Beach Thursday.
+My trip home is in T minus 8 days.
+Can’t wait to see paradise again along with my fam!
+For this reason, I felt inspired 😀 I present you a photo essay of Puerto Rico’s culture, politics, and history for this week’s Beach Thursday.

 Geography of Puerto Rico